Ragi Thekua Recipe – Traditional Bihari Cookie with a Healthy Twist

 Written by Puja

 Ragi Thekua Recipe brings together the nostalgic flavors of Bihar with the health benefits of ragi.
-This Millet Thekua offers a unique combination of taste and nutrition in every crunchy bite! (step-by-step-video)
+This Millet Thekua offers a unique combination of taste and nutrition in every crunchy bite! (step-by-step-video-below)

 Ragi Thekua Recipe